Parking violation: United States

-Typically, a ticket is placed on a vehicle when the owner or driver is not present.
-There is no place for a signature, and in California, the registered owner cannot be charged with a misdemeanor or other criminal offense for ignoring a ticket.
-A letter will usually be sent prior to any punitive action.
-Most jurisdictions, however, will have sanctions such as refusal to allow renewal of license plates if the owner of the vehicle has unpaid parking tickets.
-In some jurisdictions, such as New York City, a vehicle may be towed if it has overdue parking fines exceeding a specified balance and subjected to impounded vehicle auction if unredeemed.
-In many jurisdictions, such as Boston, vehicles with numerous outstanding parking citations are subject to booting.
+A ticket is typically placed on a vehicle when the owner or driver is not present.
+In California, the registered owner cannot be charged with a misdemeanor for ignoring a ticket.
+Sanctions may include refusal to renew license plates for unpaid parking tickets.
+In some places like New York City, vehicles with overdue fines may be towed and auctioned if not redeemed.
+In Boston, vehicles with multiple outstanding citations may be booted.